 The Problem of Thor Bridge Summary – Author

-Arthur Ignatius Conan Doyle was a British writer, best known for the creation of Sherlock Holmes (read mini-bio).
+Arthur Ignatius Conan Doyle was a British writer, best known for creating Sherlock Holmes (read mini-bio).

 The Problem of Thor Bridge Summary – Book Review

-Neil Gibson, former Senator and known as “Gold King”, requests Holmes to investigate the killing of his wife to clear his children’s tutor, Grace Dunbar, of being accused.
+Neil Gibson, former Senator and known as “Gold King”, requests Holmes to investigate his wife’s killing to clear his children’s tutor, Grace Dunbar, of being accused.

 Sherlock finds out that Mr. Gibson’s marriage was an unhappy relationship and that he mistreated his wife, with which he had nothing in common